Eric Bell: Thin Lizzy

 Organist Eric Wrixon left Thin Lizzy after a few months and the remaining trio later secured a contract with Decca Records.
 As lead guitarist, Bell played on Thin Lizzy's first three albums Thin Lizzy, Shades of a Blue Orphanage and Vagabonds of the Western World, as well as their hit single "Whiskey in the Jar".
 He co-wrote a number of songs with Lynott and Downey, including "The Rocker" which became a live favourite throughout the band's career.
 He also composed one song on his own, "Ray Gun", from their first album, Thin Lizzy.

-Although Thin Lizzy gained in popularity during the early 1970s, the pressures of recording, touring and the excesses of the rock star lifestyle began to take their toll.
-He left the band after a New Year's Eve concert in 1973, after throwing his guitar into the air in the middle of the concert, pushing the amplifiers into the audience and storming off stage.
+Although Thin Lizzy gained in popularity during the early 1970s, the pressures of recording, touring, and the excesses of the rock star lifestyle began to take their toll.
+He left the band after a New Year's Eve concert in 1973, after throwing his guitar into the air, pushing the amplifiers into the audience, and storming off stage.
 He stated later that he had no regrets about leaving: "I really had to leave because of ill-health.
 It was exhaustion, and the majority of things that were available to me...
 I couldn't really handle it."
 He was temporarily replaced by Gary Moore.